corralm/yc-scraper/README.md

 1. Clone this repository
 2. Move to the `yc-scraper` directory
 3. Run `python yc_links_extractor.py`.
-This will fetch the individual urls for the spider to crawl.
+This will fetch the individual URLs for the spider to crawl.
 4. Run `scrapy runspider scrapy-project/ycombinator/spiders/yscraper.py -o output.jl`.
-This generate a JSON lines file which you can read with Pandas:
+This generates a JSON lines file which you can read with Pandas:

 ```python
 df = pd.read_json('./output.jl', lines=True)